SilasiLab/microinfarcts/README.md

   * 6. Check `Write a summary`, a summary csv, a structual tree txt, as well as a structual tree image will be generated under `[result folder]/[brain id]/`.
   * 7. Select the brain folder you would like to analyse from the left list, then move it to the analysing list on the right side by clicking the button `>>`.
   * 8. Click on the analyse button.
+  * 9. A manual alignment is required at the begining.
+You need firstly click the common point shared by the two neigbour images.
+Go the last section containing the anterior commissure, draw the line from top to bottom in the right middle of the brain.
+Save it, then draw the line across the anterior commissure.
+Press Q to save all and continue the processing step.